-Florida State annually ranks in the top 15 nationally in attendance.
-In 2008, Florida State set the single-season record for total home attendance (202,132) marking the first time in school history that more than 200,000 fans turned out for a single season.
-In 2014, the Seminoles’ average home attendance eclipsed 5,000 for the first time in school history as FSU averaged 5,019 fans over 34 home games.
-The Seminole faithful helped reach a new landmark in 2009, when the 39-game home slate brought 184,227 fans to the ballpark, pushing FSU’s all-time, home attendance past three million, and in 2015, total attendance passed four million.
+In 2008, while Buster Posey was leading the Seminoles to the College World Series, Florida State set a school record with 202,132 fans passing through the gates.
+In 2014, as fans clamored to see Jameis Winston – fresh off leading the FSU football team to the national championship and winning the Heisman Trophy – pitch for the Noles, the average home attendance eclipsed 5,000 for the first time in school history as FSU averaged 5,019 fans over 34 home games.
+The Seminole faithful helped reach a new landmark in 2009, when the 39-game home slate brought 184,227 fans to the ballpark, pushing FSU’s all-time home attendance past three million, and in 2015, total attendance passed four million.

 The stadium was dedicated in honor of Dick Howser in March of 1988 prior to an exhibition game between Florida State and the Kansas City Royals, two of Howser’s former teams.
 As part of the stadium dedication, Kansas City all-stars George Brett and Bo Jackson helped unveil a new $150,000 matrix scoreboard and a bronze bust of Howser, which currently stands in Haggard Plaza near the first base entrance.

-The playing field itself is also often compared to that of a major league park.
-The FSU grounds crew oversees the everyday upkeep of the playing surface and surroundings, spending hours on the field year-round.
-The dedication and hard work were rewarded in the fall of 2001, when Dick Howser Stadium was named the best collegiate baseball field in the country.
+The dedication and hard work of the FSU grounds crew was rewarded in the fall of 2001, when Dick Howser Stadium was named the best collegiate baseball field in the country.
 Often taken for granted, the grounds crew gives Mike Martin Field at Dick Howser Stadium a playing field unsurpassed by any collegiate team in the nation.

 Florida State played from 1948-1953 at Centennial Field in Downtown Tallahassee, the former site of Florida State football before Doak S. Campbell Stadium was built.
 On March 18, 1954, the baseball program played its first games on the current site of Dick Howser Stadium on campus.